 Several chic urban pockets in addition to gracious neighborhoods have emerged from Denver's Cowtown beginnings.
 The LoDo (Lower Downtown) district, once chock-full of dilapidated warehouses, has been revitalized with loft apartments, galleries, and trendy nightspots and restaurants.
 The upscale Cherry Creek area, graced by lovely stone mansions, is a high-end retail mecca sure to inspire the savviest shoppers.
 Denverites delight in Washington Park's Victorian masterpieces and flower gardens.

 Sports fans find bliss at a variety of venues.
-Empower Field at Mile High is the hallowed gridiron occupied by Denver's beloved Broncos, and Nuggets basketball sets Pepsi Center on fire.
+Empower Field at Mile High is the hallowed gridiron occupied by Denver's beloved Broncos, and Nuggets basketball sets Ball Arena on fire.
 Coors Field, home of the Colorado Rockies baseball team, reigns proudly over LoDo and is credited with its rebirth.

 A sophisticated classical entertainment scene at the Denver Performing Arts Complex mesmerizes opera, ballet and symphony aficionados, while the area's robust selection of innovative restaurants and trendy clubs round out the city’s nighttime entertainments.